Volant Spatula: Early history

+Concept skis

 In 2000, McConkey finally started talking to the designers at Volant about his reverse/reverse concept, bringing Turner his notes that included a page of surfboard reviews.
-Turner and fellow Volant engineer Ryan Carroll were the only people interested in pursuing this concept with McConkey amidst a company financial crisis, so in the summer of 2001 they hand-built four pairs of concept Spatula skis in their spare time at the original Volant factory in Wheat Ridge, CO.
+Turner and fellow Volant engineer Ryan Carroll were the only people interested in pursuing this concept with McConkey amidst a company financial crisis, so in the summer of 2001 they hand-built four pairs of concept Spatula skis in their spare time at the original Volant factory in Wheat Ridge, Colorado.
 The prototypes were much lighter than the production skis.
 These concept Spatulas featured the full stainless steel cap that Volant was known for, with the stainless steel extending down the sidewalls to the ski's edge.
-The prototypes are reported to measure, in width, 125 at the tip, 130 at the waist, and 120 at the tail, which is slightly wider than the production ski.
+The prototypes are reported to measure, in width, 125 mm at the tip, 130 mm at the waist, and 120 mm at the tail, which is slightly wider than the production ski.

 McConkey took possession of the first prototype in August of 2001 and flew to New Zealand with them for a film project.
 While other professional skiers flailed in the wet heavy snow, McConkey reported enthusiastically back to Turner how well the ski performed.
 Turner filed a provisional patent for the Spatula under his, Carroll's, and McConkey's names.

-Although McConkey filmed a segment for the ski movie "Focused" (2003) with a pair of waterskis mounted under alpine bindings, this was filmed after the prototypes were developed and after the production Spatulas were available.
+Although McConkey filmed a segment for the ski movie Focused (2003) with a pair of waterskis mounted under alpine bindings, this was filmed after the prototypes were developed and after the production Spatula skis were available.

-Volant Closure and Acquisition by Atomic
+Volant closure and acquisition by Atomic

 By the time McConkey returned home from New Zealand, stocks buoyed by the tech industry had fallen.
-This became known as the "dot-com bubble burst."
+This became known as the dot-com bubble burst.
 While Volant was a ski manufacturer rather than a tech company, Volant's chief funder, Mike Markkula, had been an executive for Apple Computer.
 With the financial downturn of tech stocks, Markkula decided to close the factory by the end of August, 2001.
 Volant's intellectual property was acquired by Gen-X Sports, a Canadian company, the following month.
-Gen-X Sports had previously purchased Volant's "Limited Snowboards" line in 1999.
+Gen-X Sports had previously purchased Volant's Limited Snowboards line in 1999.
 Gen-X Sports contracted Volant production with Atomic, which continued the Volant brand at its Austrian manufacturing facility.

 McConkey kept three pairs of the prototype "V1" Spatulas, Carroll kept a single ski, and the other single ski went on tour with Volant to potentially promote the Spatula concept.
-At some point, one of the prototype Spatulas was given to Larry's Boot Fitting in Boulder, CO, where it was displayed to the public with a signed message from McConkey directed toward the ski industry.
+At some point, one of the prototype Spatulas was given to Larry's Bootfitting in Boulder, Colorado, where it was displayed to the public with a signed message from McConkey directed toward the ski industry.
 However, as of at least February, 2023, the ski is no longer present at that business.
 Per an employee, during the ownership transition from founder Larry Houchen to Charlene and Todd Hoffman and Elaine and Dan Vardamis in 2020, the McConkey-signed prototype Spatula was stolen.

 In September of 2002, Huffy Corporation acquired Gen-X Sports, and with it Volant's intellectual property.